Considering Breast Augmentation

 Additional Considerations

-To enhance healing and reduce complications, avoid smoking and limit alcohol consumption.
-Emotional well-being is also important, so seek support from loved ones or support groups if needed.
+To support the healing process and reduce the risk of complications, it is recommended to avoid smoking and limit alcohol consumption.
+Emotional well-being is also important; seeking support from family, friends, or support groups may be beneficial during recovery.

 If you have any concerns or questions, don’t hesitate to reach out to our medical team—we are here to support you every step of the way.